 Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

-Seeking Silence in Wild Spaces
+Seeking Silence in Wild Spaces?
+Not Necessarily!

 The streetscape noise fades away once in the wilderness, but the skies overhead have become less quiet.
 The echo of aircraft propellers from cargo jets, military jets, commercial airliners, private recreational planes, and helicopters frequent the airspace day and night.
 Heli-hiking trips, where tour companies transport hikers from their hotel to remote wilderness areas for a day hike, are popular in national parks and wilderness areas.